ldn-softdev/jtc/User Guide.md

   e.g.: `-T'[ 0, {}, 4, [] ]'` after becomes `[ 0, 1, "2", {}, 4, [] ]`
   * when interpolating _JSON object_, then enclosing braces `{`, `}` are dropped (allows extending objects), e.g., `{"pi":3.14}`
   will be interpolated as `"pi": 3.14`, so to keep it valid the outer braces must be provided, e.g., `-T'{ {}, "type": "irrational" }'`
-  * if you meant to insert in a template an empty object `{}` rather than a _stripped_ token (which has the same notation), then spell it over space: `{ }`
+  * if you meant to insert in a template an empty object `{}` rather than a _naked_ token (which has the same notation), then spell it over space: `{ }`

 #### String interpolation
-A _string_ interpolation using a _stripped notation_ is handy when there's a requirement to alter/extend an existing string, here's example of altering JSON label:
+A _string_ interpolation using a _naked notation_ is handy when there's a requirement to alter/extend an existing string, here's example of altering JSON label:
 ```bash
 bash $ JSN='{ "label1": "value1", "label2": "value2" }'